lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 + Extra cache space to store *tag map* nodes in the tag cache, although in most workloads it is expected the more efficient caching of untagged memory regions will compensate for this cost many times over.
++ Every node occupies a full cache line in the tag cache.

 ## Hardware implementation